decentralized-son/dbond/README.md

 Ultra Simple Bonds

 Dbonds are set so anyone can offer a bond at the interest rate they wish<br>
-in either a fixed total or a continous debt ammount.
+in either a one-time fixed amount(like an ICO) or a continous debt amount(like traditional bonds).